Skip to main content

 do {

-const page = await brew.contacts.list({ limit: 100, cursor })
+const page = await brew.contacts.search({ limit: 100, cursor })

-for (const contact of page.contacts) {
+for (const contact of page.data) {

 console.log(contact.email)